epigen/mr.pareto/README.md

 Get 80% of all standard biomedical data science analyses done semi-automated with 20% of the effort, by leveraging [Snakemake's](https://snakemake.github.io/) module functionality to use and combine pre-existing workflows into arbitrarily complex analyses.

 # TL;DR - More Time for Science!
-- **Goal**: Get 80% of (standard) biomedical data science analyses done semi-automated with 20% of the effort.
-- **Why**: By taking care of efficiency (i.e., maximum output with limited resources) scientists can focus on effectivenes (i.e., the biggest impact possible).
+- **Why**: Time is the most precious resource.
+By taking care of efficiency (i.e., maximum output with limited resources) scientists can re-distribute their time to focus on effectivenes (i.e., the biggest impact possible).
-- **How**: Leverage the latest developments in workflow management to (re-)use and combine independent computational modules into arbitrarily complex analyses.
+- **How**: Leverage the latest developments in workflow management to (re-)use and combine independent computational modules into arbitrarily complex analyses in combination with modern innovation methods (e.g., fast protoyping, desing thinking and agile concepts).
 - **What**: Independent computational **Modules** implemented as Snakemake workflows, encoding best practices and standard approaches, are used to scale, automate and parallelize analyses.
 Snakemake's module function enables arbitrarily complex combinations of pre-exsiting modules for any **Project**. **Recipes** combine modules into the most conceivable standard analyses, thereby accelerating projects to the point of the unknown.
 Altogether this enables complex, portable, transparent, reproducible, documented analysis of biomedical data.

 # Table of contents